Skip Menu

 "This substantial gift comes to the Kentucky Folk Art Center at a crucial time, having survived state budget cuts to arts funding within the last five years as well as closure during the COVID-19 pandemic," Finch said.
 "We are thrilled to be able to continue to share our collection with the Morehead community, as well as our many out-of-state and international visitors through Ms. von Goeben's generosity and passion for the arts."

 Hedda von Goeben was born in Greenwich, Connecticut.
-She an enthusiastic equestrienne who bred, trained and judged horses starting in the early 1950s and managed the equestrian program at Miss Porter's School in Farmington, Connecticut, from 1958 to 1966.
-During that time, she also earned a bachelor's degree in biological sciences from the University of Hartford.
-Over four decades until 2004, von Goeben was secretary under five presidents of the Professional Horsemen's Association.
+She was an enthusiastic equestrienne who bred, trained and judged horses starting in the early 1950s and managed the equestrian program at Miss Porter's School in Farmington, Connecticut, from 1958 to 1966.
+She earned a bachelor's degree in biological sciences from the University of Hartford during that time.
+Over four decades until 2004, von Goeben was secretary under five Professional Horsemen Association presidents.

 After relocating from Connecticut to Granville, Ohio, she spent her remaining years as an artist working in various media.
-She took college art classes at nearby Denison University to improve her craft.
-In honor of von Goeben, Melissa Yungbluth, curator at KFAC and director of the Golding-Yang Art Gallery, is planning an equestrian-themed exhibition for 2023 and hopes to acquire some of her artwork as well.
+To improve her craft, she took college art classes at nearby Denison University.
+In honor of von Goeben, Melissa Yungbluth, curator at KFAC and director of the Golding-Yang Art Gallery, is planning an equestrian-themed exhibition for 2023 and hopes to acquire some of her artwork.

 "When I heard the news, I felt excitement, surprise and relief all at the same time.
 This donation means that there is future investment in the Kentucky Folk Art Center, as well as being able to make acquisitions to the collection, hire help and do outreach.
 It's a big deal for us," Yungbluth said.
 "I'm very grateful and looking forward to using the donation to do something wonderful in her memory."